-The number of consolidated subsidiaries decreased by 25 in the year ended March 31, 2023, primarily due to mergers and liquidations to reorganize capital in subsidiaries acquired as part of integration with Shire.
-The number of associates accounted for using the equity method decreased by 2 primarily due to a change of ownership ratio.
+The number of consolidated subsidiaries decreased by 11 in the year ended March 31, 2024, primarily due to liquidations to reorganize capital in subsidiaries.
+The number of associates accounted for using the equity method decreased by 1 primarily due to a change of ownership ratio.

-The following is a listing of the Company's consolidated subsidiaries (including partnerships) as of March 31, 2023:
+The following is a listing of the Company's consolidated subsidiaries (including partnerships): 169 subsidiaries as of March 31, 2024